Nova A.

 The conclusion of an analytical essay provides a synthesis of the arguments presented in the essay.
 It presents a cohesive picture of the topic after breaking it down in the body paragraphs.

-Apart from that, the conclusion of an analytical essay is just like any other conclusion.
+The conclusion of an analytical essay consists of the same parts as any other essay conclusion.
 Here is how it’s done:

 • The writer should restate the thesis statement and concisely mention the main arguments.